dockstore/dockstore/_docs/organizations-and-collections.md

 ![Collection](/assets/images/docs/CollectionView.png)

 ### Adding tools and workflows
 Only published tools and workflows can be added to a collection.
-If an tool/workflow belonging to a collection is unpublished, it will be hidden on the collection page until the tool/workflow is published again.
+If a tool/workflow belonging to a collection is unpublished, it will be hidden on the collection page until the tool/workflow is published again.
 To add a tool or a workflow to a collection, go to the public page for the tool/workflow and click `Add to collection` on the right-hand side.

 ![Add to Collection](/assets/images/docs/AddToCollection.png)